 No matter who or where they are, there’s one thing all new parents have in common: they have a lot to do.
 And there’s no reason why you can’t get some of that stuff done while Baby is around.
 Laundry, bills, cooking, and cleaning can all get done while you and Baby are together.
 If he wants, he can “help” in his own toddler way.

-Now is as good a chance as any to give Baby the chance to learn how to entertain themselves.
-There are tons of good iPad games and educational programs for Baby to consume, but if he learns to keep themselves amused without one of your gadgets, you could be cutting down on a few games of tug-of-war with Baby in the future, so try using electronics as a last resort.
+Now is as good a chance as any to give Baby the chance to learn how to entertain himself.
+There are tons of good iPad games and educational programs for Baby to consume, but if he learns to keep himself amused without one of your gadgets, you could be cutting down on a few games of tug-of-war with Baby in the future, so try using electronics as a last resort.

 You might be feeling the deep craving for an uninterrupted session with a new book or TV show, and it’s okay to use some of your time with Baby to get a mental break and do things that you enjoy.
-While you do this, Baby can start learning how to entertain themselves.
-Knowing how to keep themselves busy will help Baby become more confident about being alone.
+While you do this, Baby can start learning how to entertain himself.
+Knowing how to keep himself busy will help Baby become more confident about being alone.
 He shouldn’t spend every waking minute responding to you – he needs a little space sometimes, too – so set Baby near you, surrounded by toys that he likes, and get cracking on that new bestseller.

 People who haven’t had kids might automatically assume that you’re lovingly gazing into Baby’s eyes all day, every day.
 People who have had kids will know better.